ssherwood/spring-boot-jpa/README.md

     }
 ```

 If you run this test right now, it will fail.
 Why?

-Well, the obvious
-answer is that when we run the test the database is initialized as an
+Well, the obvious answer is that when we ran the test and the database
-empty data set.
-How do we initialize the database so we can rely on
+is initialized with empty data.
+How do we initialize the database so we
-a specific data set?
+can rely on a specific data set?

 One way is to tap into a feature of Spring Boot.
 If we create a file
-in the test section of the `resources` folder called `data.sql` that
+in the test section of the project called `resources` and then a file
-file will be used to initialize the database on ever test case.
+called `data.sql` within it we have a way to initialize the database on
+ever test case.

-Create that file and add the following:
+Create that file and add the following to it:

 ```
 INSERT INTO PATIENT(id, given_name, family_name, birth_date) VALUES (null, 'Phillip', 'Spec', '1972-5-5');